 - 2 large macoun apples (or any type of red apple), chopped

 - ¾ cup pecans, roughly chopped

 - 2 teaspoons light, packed brown sugar

 - 1 teaspoon ground cinnamon

 Preheat waffle iron.
-In a large bowl, whisk together brown sugar, butter, egg, vanilla extract, and pumpkin.
+In a large bowl, whisk together brown sugar, butter, egg, vanilla extract, apple cider, and pumpkin.
 Fold in flour, baking powder, baking soda, salt, cinnamon, nutmeg, ginger, and cloves.
 Fold in shredded apple.
 Allow waffle batter to sit at room temperature for 5-10 minutes.